ezra-bible-app/ezra-bible-app/DESIGN.md

 ## Architecture overview

-Ezra Project mostly uses plain, vanilla JavaScript in combination with some additional technology like jQuery, jQuery UI, Sequelize and the Pug template engine.
+Ezra Project mostly uses plain, vanilla JavaScript in combination with some additional technology like jQuery, jQuery UI, Sequelize and the Pug template engine (see [here](https://github.com/ezra-project/ezra-project/blob/master/TECH.md) for a complete list of technologies).
 For performance reasons, it does not use a web framework like React or Angular.
 Nevertheless, the architecture is designed in a modular way and should make it easy for new developers.

 ### Controllers